 The security measures enacted at Marjory Stoneman Douglas High School have continued to evolve since Feb.
 14. Some have been abandoned, like clear backpacks, and some have been put on hold, like portable metal detectors.
 Other measures, such as ID badges, hallway passes and bag searches before school, have continued.

-Additionally, several new security measures have been implemented for the 2018-2019 school year, including the installation of new gates, additional cameras, an upgraded surveillance system, an increase in security personnel, new classroom door locks and upgrades to the single point of entry in the main office, which is utilized once the school day officially begins.
+Additionally, several new security measures have been implemented for the 2018-2019 school year, including the installation of new gates, additional cameras, an upgraded surveillance system, a webcam to survey the security personnel, an increase in security personnel, new classroom door locks and upgrades to the single point of entry in the main office, which is utilized once the school day officially begins.

 Three new gates were installed over the summer to allow one point of entry during the regular school day.
 Two of the new gates were installed in the north parking lot where seniors enter school — one between the 700 and 800 buildings and one at the 1300 building.
 The third gate is located in the south parking lot for students walking from North Community Park, students riding the bus and faculty entering campus.
 In the morning and at the end of the day, security personnel monitor each gate, checking students and faculty for proper identification.